dbvisel/tapestryviewer/README.md

 ### Grids

 Items are laid out by grids.
 The grid is made of squares and gaps between the squares.
 By default, each item is 1 unit wide and 1 unit high; the default start point is (1,1).
 The grid does not currently attempt to deal with overlaps, which are a possiblity when adding with a Google Sheet.
 The default grid is 200px x 200px, with a gap of 20px between squares.
-Soon this will be adjustable on a per-tapestry level.
+To change this, set **gridUnitSize** and **gridGap** to something different for the tapestry.

 If a tapestry's grid is larger than the viewport, it grows scrollbars.
 Because of the way CSS grids work, you can't currently have negative _x_ and _y_ values (though this could theoretically be accommodated).